-i) Disruption lasting less than an hour.
+- Disruption lasting less than an hour. - a.
+If market results are unavailable for fewer than four consecutive 15-minute intervals in the fifteen minute market, the CAISO will use the fifteen-minute market prices, as applicable, for the fifteen-minute interval immediately preceding ii) Disruption lasting an hour or longer in one of the two real-time markets.

-- a.
-If market results are unavailable for fewer than four consecutive 15-minute intervals in the fifteen minute market, the CAISO will use the fifteen-minute market prices, as applicable, for the fifteen-minute interval immediately preceding the fifteen minute market interval(s) for which fifteen minute market results are unavailable. - b.
+- the fifteen minute market interval(s) for which fifteen minute market results are unavailable. - b.
 If prices are unavailable for fewer than 12 consecutive five-minute dispatch intervals, the CAISO will use the real-time dispatch market prices, as applicable, for the dispatch interval immediately preceding the dispatch interval(s) for which market results are unavailable.